creachadair/snapback/README.md

 Expiration is determined by evaluating each archive against the rules in the policy.
 The rule with the earliest, narrowest span that contains an archive governs its expiration.
-For example, suppose an archive X was created 7 days ago and we have three rules:
+For example, suppose an archive X was created 7 days ago and we have these rules:

 ```yaml
 # Rule 1